CSU-KangHu/HiTE/README.md

  --outdir ${output_dir} \
  [other parameters]

+ # The options "--genome" and "--outdir" need to be specified as absolute paths.

+ # The option "-B" is used to specify directories to be mounted.
  # It is recommended to set ${host_path} and ${container_path} to your user directory, and ensure
  # that all input and output files are located within the user directory.

+ # "-pwd /HiTE" does not need to be changed.

  # e.g., my command: singularity run -B /home/hukang:/home/hukang --pwd /HiTE /home/hukang/HiTE.sif python main.py
  # --genome /home/hukang/HiTE/demo/genome.fa